Writing your nest book starts at Protagonist Crafts

 If you have a full life with work and other adult responsibilities, it can feel almost irresponsible to take the time to focus on your writing.
 But the thing is, if you don’t make the time to write, nobody is going to come in and give it to you.
 It doesn’t matter if you can only write for half an hour each day – that’s still better than not doing it at all because you “don’t have the time”.
 You can establish a daily writing routine when you evaluate what’s really important to you and what you can leave out.

 Even if you don’t have children, my post on writing while parenting still has great tips for finding time to write a novel.
+I’ve also got the Efficient Writer Workshop & Workbook that’ll help you prioritise your time better.

 How should you start a story?

 When you’re just getting started, I don’t want you to agonise over how to start your story – just start.
-I know you might be screaming “But how?!” at me right now, so I’ll give you this nugget of wisdom: start as late as possible and finish as early as possible.
+I know you might be screaming “But how?!” at me right now, so I’ll give you this nugget of wisdom: start the story as late as possible and finish as early as possible.

-When you’re just a beginner writer, you might look at your writing and think it’s terrible.
-Then you feel bad and you decide that you shouldn’t be writing anything at all, because clearly you aren’t cut out for it.
 Stop right there!
-You are comparing a rough sketch to a finished painting.
+You’re comparing a rough sketch to a finished painting.
 Unless other writers have given you permission to read their first drafts, you likely haven’t ever read one.
 All the books you’ve ever read have been revised and edited multiple times, and they’ve likely been worked on by other people in addition to the author.

 Accept that there needs to be several drafts before you’re finished